sourcejs/blog-howto/catalog-setup/README.md

 ## Preparing Nested Bundles

 The only main requirement for SourceJS compliant bundles and Specs is `info.json` file, where you keep meta information about documentation or navigation pages.
-Additionally to it, you will also need to provide `README.md` or `index.src` files to define Spec contents for the engine to render.
+Additionally to it, you will also need to provide `README.md` or `index.src.html` files to define Spec contents for the engine to render.

 ### Catalog Level Navigation

-If you want to have a bundle level navigation like in [Example Specs](http://sourcejs.com/specs/examples/) section, set-up a simple `index.src` template following [generated nav doc](http://sourcejs.com/docs/data-nav/).
+If you want to have a bundle level navigation like in [Example Specs](http://sourcejs.com/specs/examples/) section, set-up a simple `index.src.html` template following [generated nav doc](http://sourcejs.com/docs/data-nav/).

 ```html
 <div class="source_subhead">